AksoEo/docs/api/installation.md

 3. Make sure you have the required native dependencies:

-   - On Ubuntu, run: `apt install build-essential libcairo2-dev libpango1.0-dev libjpeg-dev libgif-dev librsvg2-dev python2.7`
+   - On Ubuntu, run: `apt install python2.7`

 4. Make sure you have MySQL 5.7.15 or higher: